 Beyond the show – talks, discussions and workshops

-We offer a number of opportunities for our audiences to further explore the themes and ideas in The Pearl.
-We are arranging a series of enhanced post-show talks called ‘Pearls of Wisdom’ – inviting interesting speakers to share their thoughts around key themes of the play, such as notions of value.
-We will be hosting ‘Audience Book Clubs’ for groups who wish to discuss the book and play in conjunction, partnering with libraries, book shops and book clubs.
-We can provide a variety of workshops to theatres, schools and universities.
+We offer a number of opportunities for our audiences to further explore the themes and ideas in The Pearl, including a series of enhanced post-show talks.
+‘Pearls of Wisdom’ invites interesting local speakers to share their thoughts around key themes of the play, such as notions of value.
+‘Audience Book Clubs’ are tailored to groups who wish to discuss the book and play in conjunction, working with libraries, universities, book shops and book clubs.
+We also offer a variety of workshops for theatres, schools and universities.

 Reflections on The Pearl